OPEN DOOR SCHOOL

 We will adhere to the following safety guidelines:

-- All parents, staff and vendors are required to wear a mask when on the grounds or in the building.
+- All parents, staff and vendors are required to wear a mask when in the building.

-- Daily health screenings are required for families, staff and students.
+- Daily health screenings are required for staff and students.

 - No adults outside of staff are allowed in the building.
 (Exclusions can include but are not limited to UUCC staff, repair and maintenance vendors and parents in the event of an emergency.)